Gigi (Indonesian band): History

-1993- 1994: Early Days and Formation
+1993 - 1994: Early Days and Formation

-Armand Maulana already has an established musical career, being the lead singer of Next Band, and released his solo album "Kau Tetap Milikku".
-Aria Baron's career is also on the step-up since he joined and later quit Lost Angels (which later changed name to Boomerang) and Badai Band (which later changed name to /rif).
-Thomas Ramdhan (bass) and Ronald Fristianto (drums) has known each other for a long time, and often invited the session players for Pay Burman (ex-Slank).
+Armand Maulana, the vocalist, has already established his own musical career, being the lead singer of Next Band, and have just released his solo album "Kau Tetap Milikku" in 1993.
+Aria Baron's career was also on the rise since he joined (and later quit) Lost Angels (which later became Boomerang) and Badai Band (which later became /rif).
+Thomas Ramdhan (bassist) and Ronald Fristianto (drummer) had known each other for a long time, and were often invited to the session players for Pay Burman (ex-Slank).

-At that time, Dewa Budjana is starting his career, but no one wants to play music with him, which he later said "Maybe because my music is not standard".
+At that time, Dewa Budjana was starting his career, but no one wanted to play music with him, which he later said "Maybe because my music is not standard".
 Later, Budjana was invited by Fariz RM to fill the guitars in his song "Cinta di Balik Noda", with Meriam Bellina as the guest vocals.
-Then, he recorded with Spirit band, and become the session player of Twilite Orchestra.
+Then, he recorded with Spirit band, and became the session player of Twilite Orchestra.

 In September 1993, Budjana, Thomas, and Ronald hanged out in Triple M studio in Central Jakarta.
-Pay, who's there at that time, asked Budjana "Budj, why don't you start a band with Ronald and Thomas?".
+Pay, who was there at that time, asked Budjana "Budj, why don't you start a band with Ronald and Thomas?".
 Agreed, then the trio started to do rehearsals at Studio 45 in Pondok Indah, South Jakarta.
 With Pierre (later joined Ronald in dr.pm) as temporary vocalist, the trio was later joined by Armand Maulana as the main vocalist, and used the name BDH (Beri Daku Harapan - Give Me Hope) as the temporary name of the band.

 On deciding the name of the band, Budjana jokingly say "Orangutan".
-With everyone laugh at that name, Budjana then again jokingly say "Gigi" (meaning "Teeth" in Bahasa Indonesia).
-However, the name Gigi is approved by the other members.
+With everyone laughing at that name, Budjana then again jokingly said "Gigi" (meaning "Teeth" in Bahasa Indonesia).
+However, the name Gigi was then approved by the other members.